keu/docs/learn/execute-notebooks.md

     astro dev init
     ```

-## Step 2: Create a Jupyter notebook

-Create a Jupyter notebook called `example_notebook.ipynb` and save it to the `include/` directory of the Astro project you created in Step 1.
+Next, create a Jupyter notebook called `example_notebook.ipynb` and save it to the `include/` directory of the Astro project you created.

-## Step 3: Parameterize your Jupyter notebook (optional)
+## Step 2: Parameterize your Jupyter notebook (optional)

 Parameterize any cells in your notebook as needed.
 If you need to pass any information to your notebook at run time, tag the cell in your notebook as described in the [Papermill usage documentation](https://papermill.readthedocs.io/en/latest/usage-parameterize.html).